blaylockbk/SynopticPy/README.md

 ---

 ## 🐍 Conda Environment and Install
-I have provided an Anaconda `environment.yml` file that lists the minimum packages required (plus some extras that might be useful if you are working with weather data that might be useful in this environment).
+I have provided a sample Anaconda [environment.yml](./environment.yml) file that lists the minimum packages required plus some extras that might be useful when working with other types of weather data.
 The two lines at the bottom...

 ```yaml
 - pip:
     - git+https://github.com/blaylockbk/SynopticPy.git
 ```

-will download this this development version of the `synoptic` package and install it as part of the environment.
+will download this development version of the `synoptic` package and install it as part of the environment.
+You have a few options when installing this package as part of an environment:
+1. Copy the [environment.yml](./environment.yml) file I provide and "create" the environemnt.
+3. Create your own new environment with those two last lines for the pip install.
+2. Add the two lines for the pip install to the bottom of an existing environment file and "update" the environment.

 If conda environments are new to you, I suggest you become familiar with [managing conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).